The South Carolina Lowcountry Boasts one of the best "Year Round" Fisheries in the World.

 Charleston, SC and its unique ecosystems host world renown fishing!
 No matter what time of year, we at Charleston Fishing Adventures can always bend rod!
 Our primary year round target is Redfish, scientific name being Red Drum.
 Redfish are our resident fish and are extremely hardy.
 With that being said, they are the Lowcountry's Best Inshore Gamefish and rarely does their fight disappoint!

-Beyond Redfish our other primary targets would be Speckled Seatrout, Flounder, Shark, Sheepshead, Black Drum, Tarpon, Cobia, Spadefish, and Tripletail.
+Beyond Redfish our other primary targets would be Speckled Seatrout, Flounder, Sheepshead, Black Drum, Tarpon, and Tripletail.
 Book with Charleston Fishing Adventures and we will show you what it is all about!

-The warmer weather brings the largest variety of species into the Lowcountry waters.
+The warmer weather brings the largest variety of species into the Lowcountry.
 The Inshore fishing mainly consists of Redfish, Speckled Seatrout, and Flounder.
-With that being said it is also common to catch Ladyfish, Bluefish, and Spanish Mackerel.
-This time of year I prefer to target larger Bull Redfish in the harbor and slightly off the coast.
-These Brute Redfish are quite the tangle!
-The majority tend to be between 10-30lbs with some getting up to 50lbs.
+With that being said it is also common to catch Ladyfish, Bluefish, and the occasional shark.
+Sight Fishing around lower water is very productive, and casting floats around the grass at higher water is too!

 Ready to find out more?